 Two of the seven Seminar sessions will be “Practicum” sessions.
 In these sessions, the participants will engage in mock presentations to the Judges and Program Mentors relating to particular topics that have been the focus of a prior speaker-driven session.
 The participants will thereafter receive constructive criticism and feedback from the Judges and Program Mentors regarding their presentation.
 These Practicum sessions will include at least two hours of legal instruction.

 Lastly, after the Seminar sessions and presentations listed above are completed, the participants will participate in the day-long Mock Trial.
 Prior to the Mock Trial, the participants will appear before United States Magistrate Judge Christopher J. Burke for a “pre-trial conference” in which they will argue a motion in limine relevant to the Mock Trial.
 As part of the Mock Trial, the participants will give opening statements, engage in direct and cross-examination of witnesses, and make closing arguments, all before a real jury of Delaware citizens.
 After the trial is completed, a panel made up of the Judges and Program Mentors in attendance will provide feedback on how the participants performed.
-This Mock Trial will include at least five hours of legal instruction and is scheduled to be held on May 31, 2019.
+This Mock Trial will include at least five hours of legal instruction.

 As noted above, a group of Program Mentors will be an important part of the Seminar.
 These Program Mentors are Delaware-based practitioners with significant experience practicing in Delaware’s District Court.
 These attorneys will be expected to attend all or nearly all of the Seminar sessions and will offer feedback and advice to the participants during each session.